MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 ### Export/import iteration paths

 You can't export or import the structure of tree paths for one project to use with another project.

-However, you can list the iterations defined for project and then add them to another project.
-Once they are added, add them to a team and set the default and backlog iteration path for the team.

 ::: moniker range="azure-devops"

-Using the Azure CLI, you can use the `az boards iteration` commands you can list the iterations defined for one project and then add them to another project.
-Once they are added, you can then use the `az boards iteration team` commands to add them to a team and set the default and backlog iteration path for the team.
+Using the Azure CLI, you can use the `az boards iteration` command to list the iterations defined for one project and then add them to another project.
+Once they are added, you can then use the `az boards iteration team` command to add them to a team and set the default and backlog iteration path for the team.

 You can use the [Classification Nodes (REST API)](/rest/api/azure/devops/wit/classification%20nodes) and [Teams (REST API)](/rest/api/azure/devops/core/teams) to perform similar actions.